ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 1. Copying an `@mention` name from the viewer and pasting it into the editor should result in the appearance of the same mention node.
 2. When copying an `@mention` name from the editor and pasting it into the editor should result in the appearance of the same mention node.
-3. If a portion of an `@mention` name from the viewer is copied and pasted into the editor, it should still render as a complete mention node with the entire name.
+3. If a portion of an `@mention` name from the viewer is copied and pasted into the editor, it should render only part of the text which was copied from mention node.
 4. Copying only a portion of an `@mention` name from the editor is not possible, as the entire name will always be selected.
 The copy-and-paste behavior will be the same as point 2.
+5. When copying an `@mention` node from viewer which has a different `pattern` or no configuration element available in the child when pasting into the editor, the corresponding URL will rendered as links in the editor.
+Later, when config elements were added or `pattern` updates, links matching with the pattern will render as mention node.

 _Component Name_